loictoraille/Widefield_NV_Matlab/README.md

 # Widefield_NV_Matlab
 Matlab interface code to acquire and treat widefield NV centers data.

+THIS CODE IS A WORK IN PROGRESS, IT IS NOT USER FRIENDLY.
+IF YOU HAVE ANY QUESTIONS PLEASE CONTACT ME.

 Use Matlab R2022a for the best compatibility (crucial if you use the piezo functionalities).

 Prerequisites vary depending on the camera you use (more on this later).